manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 ```
 su
-cat -l /sys/class/qcom-battery/night_charging && ls -l /sys/class/qcom-battery/night_charging
+cat /sys/class/qcom-battery/night_charging
 ```

-These are the output you should expect:
+These is the output you should expect:
 ```
 1
--r--r--r-- 1 system system 4096 2025-09-17 20:14 /sys/class/qcom-battery/night_charging
 ```

-**Note**: Date and time may differ, but the rest should be the same.

 ### What does the output mean?

 `1` means the `/sys/class/qcom-battery/night_charging` is turned on.
 If the value is `0`, then it is off and charge limit wont work.

-`-r--r--r--` means that the `/sys/class/qcom-battery/night_charging` is read-only for all users and groups, which prevents the system from reverting the value.
-If the value starts with `-rw-rw----`, then may not work since it will get reverted.